 - Showcase photos of previous events, not empty conference rooms.

-- Include video clips from previous planners or a happy meeting attendee.
+- Include video clips from previous event planners or happy meeting attendees.

-- Offer to do your presentation via Skype, with your winning oceanfront or city view behind you.
+- Offer to present your proposal via Skype or Zoom with your winning oceanfront or city view behind you.

-Yes, drafting new group sales proposals sound daunting.
-It will require creativity and stellar writing.
-It will be time-consuming, so it’s vital to separate the highly qualified proposals from the rest.
-But time spent on creating a dynamic sales proposal that will make your clients feel excited to work with you is the most lucrative way to spend your day.
+Drafting group sales proposals can sound daunting.
+It requires creativity and stellar writing.
+It is time-consuming.
+That’s why it’s also vital to separate the highly qualified proposals from the rest.
+But time spent on a dynamic sales proposal that will make your clients feel excited to work with you is the most lucrative way to spend your day.